portworx/px-docs/cos.md

 The `status` command on any node shows the pools with different classes of services listed.
 The format `x:y` in the Device column indicates the `pool:device` participating in that pool.

-Note the "SHARED" status of the volume, in the above output.
 ### Inspect different pools

 ```